microsoft/greenlands/Docs/AgentToolkit/Agent-Development.md

 ## Agent testing

 When you develop a new Agent, and possibly a new GameEnvironment, it's important that you test if they work correctly with the AgentToolkit.
-Plaiground supports several test scenarios:
+Greenlands supports several test scenarios:
 * Automatic local tests using a unittest battery.
 * Manual local simulation using a server and client simulator that allows you to